The strange world of transfinite Melodies -- Recognizability for weak and strong infinite time $\alpha$-register machines: Basic definitions

 $\alpha$-register machines use finitely many registers, which can store a single ordinal strictly less than $\alpha$ each.
 Programs the $\alpha$-(w)ITRMs are finite sequences of program lines, each containing one of the basic commands to increment the content of a register by $1$, to copy the content of one register to another, or to jump to a certain program line when the contents of two registers agree and continue with the next one afterwards.
 For reasons of technical convenience, the last command was extended a bit in \cite{Koepkes Zoo II} to allow for an instantaneous comparison of two finite sequences of registers; this modification has no influence on the results in this paper.
 In addition, there is the oracle command: Oracles for $\alpha$-register machines are subsets $x$ of $\alpha$.
 Given a register index $j\in\omega$, the oracle command takes the content of the $j$-th register, say $\iota$, and then writes $1$ to the $j$th register when $\iota\in x$ and otherwise $0$.

 Infinitary register computations are now defined by recursion along the ordinals.
 At successor ordinals, the command in the active program line is simply carried out.
 (We shall assume that $\alpha$ is a limit ordinal, so that there is no question what to do when the incrementation operator increases a register content above $\alpha$.)
 At limit stages, the register contents and the active program line are obtained as the inferior limits of the sequences of the register contents and active program lines so far.
 A difficulty arises when this limit is equal to $\alpha$, and this can be solved in two ways: Either one regards the computation as undefined in such a way, thus obtaining ``weak'' or ``unresetting'' $\alpha$-register machines, called $\alpha$-wITRMs, or one resets the contents of the overflowing registers to $0$, which yields ``resetting'' or ``strong'' $\alpha$-register machines, called $\alpha$-ITRMs.
 When one lets $\alpha=\text{On}$, thus allowing arbitrary ordinals as register contents, one obtains Koepke's Ordinal Register Machines (ORMs), which are equal in computational power to Ordinal Turing Machines (OTMs, \cite{OTM}) and can compute exactly the constructible sets of ordinals \cite{ORM}.
-Thus, $\alpha$-wITRMs can be regarded as space-bounded versions of ORMs (with a constant space bound).\footnote{It is occasionally complained that ordinal computability, rather than providing a single, canonical model of infinitary computability, rather provides a whole menagerie of such models.
-We regard this complaint as misguided.
-At the ``top level'', one has the confluence of models familiar from finite computability: OTMs, ORMs, ordinal $\lambda$-calculus (see Fischbach and Seyfferth \cite{lambda calculus}) all have the same computational power.
-The other models, such as ($\alpha$)-ITTMs, ($\alpha$-)(w)ITRMs etc. can be regarded as versions with space- or time bounds and thus as analogous to complexity classes.
-The difference to the finite context is that, since ordinals can have nice closure properties, constant time- and space bounds lead to convenient and interesting classes; but this is a feature, rather than a bug, of ordinal computability.}
+Thus, $\alpha$-wITRMs can be regarded as space-bounded versions of ORMs (with a constant space bound).

 Thus, $\alpha$-wITRM-programs and $\alpha$-ITRM-programs are the same and both are just classical register machine programs as, e.g., introduced in \cite{Cutland}.
 When we write something like ``$\alpha$-wITRM-program'', we really mean that the program is intended to be run on an $\alpha$-wITRM.